 Massachusetts School Rescinds Job Offer After Learning of Sexual Orientation, Gay Man Alleges

-January 31, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+January 31, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Matthew Barrett is suing Boston-area Catholic girls’ preparatory school for, as he alleges, rescinding a job offer after learning he was married to a man.